lbnl-cybersecurity/secpriv-hugo-source/content/project/csr-private-data.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine learning", "deep-learning"]`
-tags = ["differential privacy","machine learning","medical","data privacy","scientific computing","secure systems","transportation","confidential computing"]
+tags = ["differential privacy","machine learning","medical","data privacy","research cyberinfrastructure","secure systems","transportation","confidential computing","AI"]

 # Project summary to display on homepage.
 summary = "This project aims to produce methods, processes, and architectures applicable to a variety of scientific computing domains that enables querying, machine learning, and analysis of data while protecting against releasing sensitive information beyond pre-defined bounds.
 It is supported by LBNL CSR funds and is led by [Sean Peisert](https://www.cs.ucdavis.edu/~peisert/)."